monsieur-delta/universum/README.md

 - ``Universum`` includes all objects that cannot be known empirically.

-- its nature is not physical, in the sense of possessing its own laws and including at least one material universum (e.g. _Universe_).
+- its nature is not physical, in the sense of possessing its own laws and including at least one universum (e.g. researcher's reality).

 - is a whole that is speculatively divisible into parts, but is not part of something as a whole.